holoviz/panel/doc/tutorials/intermediate/reusable_components.md

 When creating larger Panel projects, we recommend using `Parameterized` classes.
 This approach is useful for several reasons:

-1. Organizing complex pieces of code and functionality
+1. Organizing intricate sections of code and functionality
-2. Creating reusable components composed of multiple Panel objects
+2. Crafting reusable components composed of multiple Panel objects
+3. Incorporating validation and documentation
+4. Facilitating seamless testing

 A Parameterized class must inherit from `param.Parameterized` and should declare one or more parameters.
 Here, we will start building a `DataExplorer` by declaring two parameters: